Key Takeaways

 - A slice of whole grain toast with avocado and crumbled feta cheese.

-- Unflavoured greek yogurt with mixed unsalted nuts, blueberries, and cinnamon.
+- Plain Greek yogurt with mixed unsalted nuts, blueberries, and cinnamon.

 - Baked peach drizzled with balsamic vinegar, served over greek yogurt.